 Trim root end off one head of garlic.
 Set cloves, trimmed side down, in a small, oven-proof ramekin.
-Add 1 teaspoon olive oil and a pinch of sea salt.
+Add 1 tablespoon olive oil and a pinch sea salt.
 Cover with foil, set on a rimmed baking sheet, and slide into oven.
-Roast garlic for about 15 minutes, or until garlic is soft, but not at all brown.
+Roast garlic about 15 minutes, or until garlic is soft, but not at all brown.
 Once garlic is done, carefully remove foil and set aside to cool.
 When cool enough to handle, slide cloves out of their skins and reserve.
 Reseve garlic-infused olive oil.

-In a heavy bottomed 2- or 3-quart pot, heat butter and 1 teaspoon olive oil over medium heat.
 Trim, smash, and peel remaining head of garlic.
-Add cloves to pot, along with the sliced shallots, a pinch of sea salt, black pepper, and chili pepper flakes.
+In a heavy bottomed 2- or 3-quart pot, 1 tablespoon olive oil over medium heat.
+Add cloves to pot, along with the sliced shallots, a generous pinch sea salt, chili flakes, and several twists black pepper.
 Sauté 2 - 3 minutes, then turn heat to low, cover the pot, and cook until garlic and shallots are transluscent and fragrant, about 20 minutes.

 Remove cover, up heat to medium, and sauté until shallot and garlic brown just a bit on the edges.
-Add white wine and scrape up any brown bits, then pour in 3 cups stock and add potatoes, reserved roasted garlic, and tied herbs (or bouquet garni), along with a generous pinch of sea salt.
+Add white wine, scrape up any brown bits, then pour in 3 cups stock and add potatoes, reserved roasted garlic and olive oil, and tied herbs (or bouquet garni), along with a 1/2 teaspoon sea salt.

 Bring mixture to a boil, and then turn heat down to a bubbling simmer.
 Cook until potatoes are tender, about 15 minutes.

 Remove bouquet garni and carefully puree soup in a blender.
-Return soup to pot, adding up to 1 more cup of broth, if needed.
-Add sea salt to taste, add a splash more of white wine if needed, lots and lots of black pepper, and serve with a sprig of thyme and minced parsley leaves.
+Return soup to pot, adding up to 1 - 2 more cups of broth, depending on your preferred texture.
+Add sea salt to taste, add a splash more white wine if needed, lots and lots of black pepper, and serve topped with minced thyme and parsley leaves.

 The flavor will develop further after a day in the fridge.
-The soup reheats beautifully, but does tend to thicken – keep a 1/2 cup or so of stock (water will work, too) on hand to thin soup if needed.
+The soup reheats beautifully, but does tend to thicken – keep a 1/2 cup of stock (water will work, too) on hand to thin soup if needed.